 Campaign Executive, Campaign to Create Tomorrow

-Mike is President and CEO of CLV Group Inc. as well as the Chief Executive Officer and Trustee of InterRent REIT.
+Mike is CEO of the CLV Group Inc., and Executive Chairman of InterRent REIT.
 Mike and his team at CLV Group and InterRent are involved with several local and national charities.
 In 2021, CLV Group received the Outstanding Corporate Philanthropist Award.
 Mike was honoured as Outstanding Individual Philanthropist in 2018.

 “One of the tenets of our company is about giving back and what more can we do.
 We want to leave a legacy and try to make our community better.”